rorscharg/rorscharg.github.io/src/pages/blog/2020-03-26-Why-I-Write.md

 pretty good work habits, a good upbringing and a lot of free time.
 I spend a lot of time reading or working on side projects.
 I absorb information.
-I absorb a lot of information, but I don't take the time to share it, I don't also take the time to fully *ingest* the information, which means I might absorb it but I get no use out of it.
+I absorb a lot of information, but I don't take the time to share it, I don't either take the time to fully *ingest* the information, which means I might absorb it but I get no use out of it.
 I don't take the time to master it.

 I might have the potential I think I have, but I don't live up to it, I avoid living up to it, I get interested in many things but I don't focus.
 I've noticed that while having quite a few interests is very fun,